 - balance the risk of taking action versus inaction;

-- consider the likely impact of our intervention; and
+- consider the likely impact of our

 - consider what resource would be proportionate to the problem to be tackled.